Has domestic violence or the threat of abuse become an issue in your New York divorce?

 - Disorderly conduct

 Regardless of which of these bests encompasses your spouse’s or family member’s actions, it may be wise to enlist the assistance an attorney to move quickly to protect your physical well-being or the well-being of your children.
-We at Bikel & Schanfield have the experience necessary to navigate these complex and delicate dynamics.
-We will listen to your unique situation.
-We can walk you through the steps necessary to obtain a protective order, and lay out the legal factors and considerations and requirements associated protecting yourself using these strong legal tools.
+Attorney Naomi Schanfield discusses the challenges of navigating NY domestic violence laws in her new guide.

 If, on the other hand, a protective order has been sought or secured against you, or has already been put in place, violating the terms imposed by that order by continuing the activity giving rise to the order itself can have devastating consequences on potential or current divorce proceedings.
 Going outside of the terms of a protective order can result in significant legal consequences and impacts before the family law courts.